knative/docs/docs/eventing/sugar/README.md

 ClusterDuckType
 [addressables.duck.knative.dev](https://github.com/knative-sandbox/discovery/blob/master/config/knative/addressables.duck.knative.dev.yaml).

-For any addressable that is found, the Sugar Controller will react to resources that have been labeled with the special label `eventing.knative.dev/autotrigger=enabled`.
+For any addressable that has been labeled with `eventing.knative.dev/autotrigger=enabled`, the Sugar Controller will manage the Trigger(s) for it.

 To manage one or more triggers automatically, provide the annotation: